 Winner of Richmond Magazine’s Theresa Pollak Prize for Excellence in the Arts, the selectors wrote, “Richmond, VA native and human dynamo Samson Trinh pulls together a variety jazz, rock and old standards into performances that end up surprising both the audience and the conductor.
 His joy in creation is truly infectious.”
 Samson's catalogue of over 100 compositions and arrangements include music for jazz ensemble, concert band, holiday favorites, chamber ensemble, commercial jingles, ukulele and full orchestra including commissioned pieces for the Richmond Symphony.
-As a sought-after conductor, producer, and saxophonist, Samson has worked and performed with Jason Mraz, Sara Bareilles, k.d. lang, Paul Williams, Rob Thomas, Al Jarreau, The Temptations, Christina Perri, Rene Marie, Chris Kaswell, Colbie Caillat and Robbin Thompson.
+As an orchestrator, conductor, producer, and saxophonist, Samson has worked and performed with Sara Bareilles, k.d. lang, Paul Williams, Rob Thomas, Rene Marie, Al Jarreau, The Temptations, Christina Perri, Chris Kaswell, Colbie Caillat and Robbin Thompson.

-Samson resides in Richmond with his beautiful wife, Kristin and their puppy, Ella.
+Samson resides in Richmond with his wife, Kristin and their dogs, Ella and Zuzu.
 He continues to write, perform and is the lower and middle school music teacher at The Steward School.
 Samson recently authored and published The Complete Ukulele Method with his Uke 'n' Roll business partner, John Gonzalez del Solar.